 Forthcoming IGC work will seek to unpack some of these opportunities and challenges.
 In particular, it will seek to contextualise the green jobs agenda in developing-country cities, discussing some of the trade-offs and policy recommendations aimed at providing decent employment for the poor while balancing the immediate systemic needs of a changing climate.

-- If you are interested in the topic of green jobs and sustainable urbanisation, you can join the upcoming webinar on Thursday, 22nd September 2022, Addressing the sustainable urbanisation challenge in developing countries, which is part of LSE Environment Week.
+- * If you are interested in the topic of green jobs and sustainable urbanisation, join our upcoming webinar Addressing the sustainable urbanisation challenge in developing countries, part of LSE Environment Week.

-- This blog post appeared first on the blog of LSE’s International Growth Centre (IGC), and LSE Business Review.
+- This blog post appeared first on the blog of LSE’s International Growth Centre (IGC).

 - Featured image by Nerea Martí Sesarino on Unsplash